Obuasi Gold Mine: History

-In 2018, after approvals were received from the Ghanaian Government, the decision was taken to recapitalise the Obuasi gold mine, with work beginning in 2019.
-The new mechanised mine had its first gold pour in December 2019 and began commercial production on 1 October 2020.
-It is planned to reach full production in 2022.
+In 2018, after approvals were received from the Ghanaian Government, the decision was taken to recapitalize the Obuasi gold mine, with work beginning in 2019.
+The newly mechanized mine commenced commercial production on October 1, 2020, with its first gold pour in December 2019.
+It is expected to be fully operational in 2022.

+On 18 January 2025, between seven to nine people were shot dead by soldiers in disputed circumstances at the mine.
+The army said that it had killed seven illegal miners following clashes, while a small-scale miners' association said that the nine victims were unarmed.

 Production

 Production figures of the recent past were: